mezzio/mezzio-skeleton/readme.md

 3. The chosen packages and dependencies should install and the other one should uninstall, if there are any.
 4. CD to ``<project-path>`` and run ``php -S localhost:8000 -t public/``.
 5. Open you browser at ``http://localhost:8000`` and there should be a default home page.

-## Development

-If you want to submit a pull request, make sure you **commit the original composer.json** and not the one updated by the installer!!!